Michael Francis Phelan: Congressional Service

 Phelan served as chairman of the Committee on Banking and Currency (Sixty-fifth Congress).
 Phelan was an Irish nationalist, who tried to use his position as a congressman to bring attention to Irish nationalism.
 He was opposed to American entry into World War I on the grounds that he did not want the United States to be on the same side as the United Kingdom in a war.
 Phelan was "deeply antisemitic," harboring a lifelong bigotry against Jewish people.
 He lamented the 1916 United States presidential election on the grounds that "both candidates were England-lovers and Jew sympathizers."
-He believed that both Charles Evans Hughes and Woodrow Wilson were "profanely flawed" because both men were "pro-British" with regards to foreign policy, and because both men were outspokenly opposed to antisemitism.
+He believed that both Charles Evans Hughes and Woodrow Wilson were "profanely flawed" because both men were "pro-British" with regard to foreign policy, and because both men were outspokenly opposed to antisemitism.
 Woodrow Wilson opposed Phelan when Phelan expressed support for limiting Jewish immigration to the United States.
 Phelan described this as "unforgiveable."

 Phelan was an unsuccessful candidate for reelection in 1920 to the Sixty-seventh Congress.

 Practiced law in Lynn and Boston, Massachusetts, and Washington, D.C..

 He served as member of the Merrimac Valley Sewage Commission in 1937.

 He was appointed a member of the Massachusetts Labor Relations Board in 1937 and served until his death.